-Even people with common sexual kinks may fear sharing when they don’t know how their lover will respond.
+Even people with common sexual fantasies may fear sharing when they don’t know how their lover will respond.
 Newcomers to the online erotic hypnosis community often ask how they can introduce their boyfriend, girlfriend, or spouse to their kink without making it sound too weird.
 And the community has offered some suggestions.

 You can talk about the characters, what they did, what they enjoyed, how you felt watching them, and even how you would change the scene if you were directing the show.
 The impersonal focus of the conversation (imaginary characters) will allow you to easily steer the conversations into aspects of the scene that would be more awkward if you were talking about yourself and your lover directly.
-Once you understand how your lover perceives the activity generally, you have a fair idea of how they would respond to the suggestion of doing it with you.
+Once you understand how your lover perceives the activity generally, you have a fair idea of how they would respond to the suggestion of sharing it with you.

 The erotic hypnosis community has an advantage here.
 Mind control is one of the most prevalent themes in popular fiction.
 Hundreds of books, movies and TV programs showed us pretty girls getting hypnotized including Batman, Gilligan’s Island, Get Smart, Lost in Space, Hart to Hart, Charlies Angels, Superfriends, Scooby Doo and Underdog.
 Mind control was also prevalent in comic books like The Avengers, Daredevil, Superman, and Wonder Woman.

 People with other kinks/fetishes might not have the same abundance of literature.
-But these days it’s pretty easy to find amateur stories about nearly any kink or fetish.
+But these days it’s pretty easy to find erotic stories about nearly any kink or fetish.
 I’ve seen books and websites dedicated to spanking stories, bimbo transformation stories, consensual slavery stories, furry fetish stories, outdoor sex, tentacle sex, intricate rope bondage, machine rape, and dozens of other sexual kinks.

 Writing is one of the most satisfying creative activities I know.
 It’s a way to develop your ideas, add or change details, and explore how these changes influence the appeal of the idea.
 In the case of an erotic story, you can explore how certain details can make it even more erotic.
 In writing my first novel, I wanted to explore what could happen if an erotic hypnotist met a woman who shared his hypnosis fetish and became his creative muse.
 I showed how her support helped him grow as a person and an artist, and I showed the couple growing closer together as they explored their mutual interest.

 In writing your story, you could explore how someone might develop and share your sexual kink.
 Then you could explore how sharing that kink changes the couple’s relationship for the better.
-You can even ask your lover to help you develop one of the characters, or to critique the story once it’s written, which would be another great (non-threatening) way to ask your lover what she thinks of the kink.
+You can even ask your lover to help you develop one of the characters, or to critique the story once it’s written, which would be another great (non-threatening) way to ask your lover what she thinks of the fantasy.

-Share one of my short stories or one of my novels with your lover.
+If you’re looking to introduce your lover to the hypnosis fetish, share one of my short stories or one of my novels with your lover.